-To create more space for safety in the design process, common blocks between safety and design have been identified and combined resulting Safety Cube.
+To create more space for safety in the design process, common blocks between safety and design have been identified and combined resulting in Safety Cube.
 Safety Cube creates space for safety (and so for risk assessment and control plans to alter the original design if necessary) through the design process.
 Furthermore, it generates different views for designers, systems engineers, or safety engineers.
 These views enrich the exploration experience for designers, practitioners, or engineers and add value to the final design.
-An example application for design of machinery and implementation of ISO12100 is successfully presented and further utilization of this technique is recommended.
+An example application for the design of machinery and implementation of ISO12100 is successfully presented and further utilization of this technique is recommended.

 Interact with the safety cube through this link.